What Are Adaptogenic Herbs | Teelixir

 True to their name, adaptogens excel at aiding the body in adapting in both directions.

-For instance, individuals facing health issues like chronic fatigue and exhaustion will find that consuming these herbs nurtures and supports the adrenal glands while boosting energy levels.
+For instance, individuals facing health issues like chronic fatigue and exhaustion may find that consuming these herbs nurtures and may help support general wellbeing glands while potentially boosting energy levels.

-On the other hand, those who are constantly wired, overstimulated, and restless will discover that these herbs assist in calming the central nervous system, preserving cortisol levels, and restoring a sense of balance.
+On the other hand, those who are constantly wired, overstimulated, and restless may discover that these herbs assist in calming the central nervous system, preserving cortisol levels, and restoring a sense of balance.

 Adaptogenic herbs operate through three distinct mechanisms:

-- They contain potent compounds with anti-inflammatory and antioxidant properties.
+- They contain potent compounds with traditionally used to support a healthy inflammatory response and antioxidant properties.

 Describing these potent herbal substances is a challenge because they possess truly extraordinary qualities and offer a multitude of unique and combined benefits that enhance our resilience."